foldedtoad/more_py_please/uPyLora/README.md

 # uPyLora for nRF52
 nRF52 using MicroPython meets LoRa.

 This port is based on Mauro Riva's [uPyLora](https://github.com/lemariva/uPyLora) for the esp32 platform, which in turn is appears to be based on several other developers' work.
 As with any active development, it's turtles all the way down. :-)

-# Setup
-* `LoRaReceiver.py` and `LoraSender.py`: unidirectional communication between the nodes (Note: deploy the `LoRaReceiver.py` on one node and the `LoraSender.py` on another node).

 ### Note:
 The LoRaPingPong.py example was removed from this implementation as it depended on the platorm (machine module) providing a usable systick facility: the nRF52 micropython port currently does not have systick support.